Updated May 2, 2023

 Want to be a Business Analyst?
 Here’s what you should know.
-All business and brands work on the same agenda and principle.
-They just want to connect with customers in an innovative and engaging manner at every stage.
-In today’s digital world, this engagement of brands and companies take on an altogether new dimension.
-Due to the changing customer needs and expectations, the loyalty of customers also keep changing and keeping up with this might not be so simple for companies and brands.
-Before the digital era, brand loyalty was a simple enough affair but post the website domination, brands have to change the way they function and change.
+All businesses and brands work on the same agenda and principle.
+They want to connect with customers innovatively and engagingly at every stage.
+In today’s digital world, this engagement of brands and companies takes on a new dimension.
+Due to the changing customer needs and expectations, the loyalty of customers also keeps changing, and keeping up with this might be more complex for companies and brands.
+Before the digital era, brand loyalty was a simple enough affair but post the website domination; brands have to change how they function and change.

 Why must brands evolve in a digital scenario?

 The digital space is forever changing and adapting to new paradigms.
-Therefore the old processes and ideas that used to work for customer engagement cannot work any longer.
-Brands and companies need to look at new methods and campaigns to engage with their target audience.This means that companies have no choice but to adapt to the changing scenario in a flexible and adaptive manner.
-In addition, they have to adapt to the entire digital media through various channels and connect with target audience through campaigns that engage, empower and connect at every stage.
+Therefore the old processes and ideas that used to work for customer engagement can no longer work.
+Brands and companies must use new methods and campaigns to engage with their target audience.
+Companies have no choice but to adapt to the changing scenario flexibly and adaptively.
+In addition, they must adjust to the entire digital media through various channels and connect with the target audience through campaigns that engage, empower, and connect at every stage.
 Another aspect that brands must look at is customer service, especially post-sales.

 Image source: pixabay.com

-Why we need business analyst?
+Why do we need business analysts?